Functions for Working with Strings

 appendTrailingCharIfAbsent

-is non-empty and does not end with character c
+Appends character c to string s if s is non-empty and does not end with character c.

 Syntax